HariSekhon/DevOps-Perl-tools/README.md

 Hadoop, NoSQL, Web, Unix Tools [![Build Status](https://travis-ci.org/harisekhon/toolbox.svg?branch=master)](https://travis-ci.org/harisekhon/toolbox)
 ================================

-A few of the Hadoop, NoSQL, Web and other nifty "Unixy" tools I've written over the years that are generally useful across environments.
+A few of the Hadoop, NoSQL, Web and other nifty "Unixy" / Linux tools I've written over the years that are generally useful across environments.
 All programs have --help to list the available options.

 For many more tools, see the Advanced Nagios Plugins Collection which contains many Hadoop, NoSQL, Web and infrastructure monitoring CLI programs that integrate with Nagios - https://github.com/harisekhon/nagios-plugins.